 According to research from UT Southwestern University, middle-aged sedentary people can improve substantially their heart and aerobic fitness if they exercise intensely and frequently enough.
-Without the exercise of an aerobic nature, the heart muscle becomes stiff and less flexible leading to high blood pressure and less ability to pump oxygen-rich blood back out to the body.
+Without the exercise of an aerobic nature, the heart muscle becomes stiff and less flexible leading to high blood pressure and less ability to pump oxygen-rich blood back out to the Healthy Body.

 In the study, participants ranging in age from 45 to 64 exercised four or five times per week, usually in 30-minute sessions plus warm-up and cool-down.
 One of the sessions and probably the most important one was an intense 30-minute workout which included four-minute interval sessions at up to 95% maximum heart rate.
 Each interval was followed by 3 minutes of recovery and the intervals were repeated four times.